 qui morte praeventus, pallium non recepit more papali, munus consecrationis non habuit, neque bullam, et infra XVII. dierum spatium obdormiens in Domino diem clausit extremum.

 Nicolaus de Curbio, OFM, "Vita Innocentii Papae IV," Ludovico Antonio Muratori, Rerum Italicarum Scriptores Tomus Tertius (Mediolani 1723) p.
 592-592e.
 Stephanus Baluzius, Miscellanea Tomus VII (Paris 1715), pp. 353-405 [Nicolaus was Bishop of Assisi, 1250–ca. 1274; he was Innocent IV's chaplain and confessor]

-K. Hampl, "Ein ungedruckter Bericht über das Konklave von 1241," Sitzungsberichte.
+K. Hampe, "Ein ungedruckter Bericht über das Konklave von 1241," Sitzungsberichte.
 Heidelberger Akademie der Wissenschaften,.phil. hist.
 Klasse 4 (1913) 1-31.
-[The text is not an historical narrative, but a partisan polemical pamphlet, directed against the Orsini.
-It is the source of all of the lurid details of the Election].
+[The text is not an historical narrative, but a partisan polemical pamphlet, directed against the Orsini, and justifying the refusal of some cardinals to appear in Rome for the election of a successor to Celestine IV..
+It is the source of most of the lurid details of the Election].

 Henry Richards Luard (editor), Matthaei Parisiensis, Monachi Sancti Albani, Chronica Majora Vol. IV.
 A.D.
 1248 to A. D. 1258 (London: Longman 1880)